Search and Hit Enter

 • There should be lots of visible strands of butter throughout your dough.
 They should be evenly dispersed.

-• If you do not see any visible bits of butter in the dough, you have rubbed them in too much.
+• If you don’t see any visible bits of butter in the dough, you have rubbed them in too much.
 This will mean the scones are more likely to be flat and oily.
 Use a gentle quick touch to ensure the butter stays in tact.

 • This dough does not need to look or feel super wet.
 In fact, your ideal dough here looks a little bit dry.
 It needs to just hold together when you press it into a rectangle, but it should not be a batter.
 Dough that is too wet will result in a wet and oily scone.